open-education-hub/operating-systems/content/chapters/data/lab/content/process-memory.md

 Run the `benchmark_cp.sh` script:

-Run the script on local environment, not on Docker container.
+Run the script in your local environment, not in the Docker container.
 Docker does not have permission to write to `/proc/sys/vm/drop_caches` file.

 ```console